 You can submit a question for the “Social Security Q&A” series for free.
 Just hit “reply” to the Money Talks News newsletter and email your question.
 (If you don’t already receive the newsletter, you can sign up for free, too: Click here, and the sign-up box will pop up.)

 You also can find all past answers from this series on the “Social Security Q&A” webpage.

 I hold a doctorate in economics from the University of Wisconsin and taught economics at the University of Delaware for many years.

 Disclaimer: We strive to provide accurate information with regard to the subject matter covered.
-It is offered with the understanding that we are not offering legal, accounting, investment or other professional advice or services, and that the Social Security Administration alone makes all final determinations on your eligibility for benefits and the benefit amounts.
+It is offered with the understanding that we are not offering legal, accounting, investment or other professional advice or services, and that the SSA alone makes all final determinations on your eligibility for benefits and the benefit amounts.
 Our advice on claiming strategies does not comprise a comprehensive financial plan.
 You should consult with your financial adviser regarding your individual situation.